Lichtjesroute: Origin

 During the first commemoration of the liberation of Eindhoven, following the Battle of Eindhoven in September 1944, a Feestverlichtingscomité (Committee of Party Lighting) was formed.
-Committee members included the Municipal Energy company Gemeentelijk Energiebedrijf, Philips, the Federation of Neighbourhood Associations (Federatie van Buurtverenigingen), the Eindhoven Installer Association (Eindhovensche Installateursvereniging), and the tourist board Association for Foreign Traffic (Vereniging voor Vreemdelingenverkeer).
-The committee had the idea to give the celebrations some extra light.
+The festival committee members included the Municipal Energy company Gemeentelijk Energiebedrijf, Philips, the Federation of Neighbourhood Associations (Federatie van Buurtverenigingen), the Eindhoven Installer Association (Eindhovensche Installateursvereniging), and the tourist board Association for Foreign Traffic (Vereniging voor Vreemdelingenverkeer).
+The committee had the idea to utilize the lights for the celebration.
 The inhabitants of Eindhoven were asked to help by making their houses shine in any way possible for one day.
-Because many things were still in short supply so soon after the war, this was mostly restricted to candles at the windows.
+Because electricity were still in short supply after the war, lights came from candles at the windows.

 After 1947, the Foundation for Liberation Commemoration (Stichting Bevrijdingsherdenking) took over coordination of all festival activities.
 The original day of lights was transformed into a "route of lights".
 In several places throughout the city, dubbed Focal Points or Fire Points (Brandpunten), celebration lighting illuminated the area for four days, between 20:00 and 24:00 each day.

 In the following years, the number of Fire Points grew steadily.
 By 1969, 25 years after the liberation, the route had grown to a length of no less than 40 km.
 This would be the last year the Lichtjesroute was celebrated for more than a decade.

 In 1984, a number of enthusiasts decided it was time to give the Lichtjesroute a new life.
 Through a mailing, a thousand corporations were asked for financial support, and the local media called for volunteers to help make the new Lichtjesroute a reality.